Logo

 How can virtual hackathon platforms deliver a seamless service experience for stakeholders?

 By migrating the modalities of conducting hackathons online, organizers can achieve better visibility and global reach.
-Virtual hackathons have successfully infused innovation by streamlining the process for key stakeholders involved – organizers, participants, mentors and judges through new-age platforms.
+Virtual hackathons have successfully infused innovation by streamlining the process for key stakeholders – organizers, participants, mentors and judges through new-age platforms.
 Online hackathon platforms are instrumental in fostering innovation and engagement.

 Mentors